tella26/YOLOS-PV/README.md

 ![Object Detection Model on Solar Thermal Images (YOLOS_PV)](visualization/YOLOS-PV.png)

-SOlar panel cells defect Classification uses computer vision models to classify defects in dataset that has already gone through imaging techniques like electroluminiscence or thermal imaging.
-Each models are applied on the benchmark dataset like elpv-4 with four classes, elpv-2 (Coined from elpv-4 but having 2 classes of functional and defective) and elpv-12 with 12 classes.

 ### 🗒 Datasets
 You can download the benchmark thermal Images dataset below that is prepared in COCO data format: [COCO](http://cocodataset.org/)